Even people who don’t like vegetables call this Broccoli, Cauliflower and Bacon Salad recipe a “keeper!”

 Blanching will also preserve the vegetables’ vibrant colors and keep them crisp even after mixing them with the dressing.
-Just be sure to watch the timer while you blanch; you don’t actually to completely cook them!
+Just be sure to watch the timer while you blanch; you don’t want to cook them completely.

 Before we get to the recipe, let me point out a trick to getting the most out of a head of broccoli and cauliflower: use it all!
 After you’ve broken off the broccoli florets, peel the stem with your vegetable peeler and slice it up.
 Chop up the cauliflower core and use it, too.